BruceEckel/functional_error_handling/Functional Error Handling.md

     ) -> "Result[ANSWER, ERROR]":
         if isinstance(self, Ok):
             return func(self.value)
-        return self  # Just pass the Err forward
+        return self  # Pass the Err forward
 ```

-At each “chaining point” in `a(i).and_then(b).and_then(c)`, `and_then` checks to see if the previous call was successful.
+At each “chaining point” in `reject_1(i).and_then(reject_0).and_then(reject_minus_1)`, `and_then` checks to see if the previous call was successful.
 If so, it passes the result `value` from that call as the argument to the next function in the chain.
 If not, that means `self` is an `Err` object (containing specific error information), so all it needs to do is `return self`.
 The next call in the chain sees that the returned type is `Err`, so it doesn’t try to apply the next function but just (again) returns the `Err`.
-Once you produce an `Err`, no more function calls occur (that is, it short-circuits) and the `Err` result gets passed all the way out of the composed function so the caller can see the specific failure.
+Once you produce an `Err`, no more function calls occur (that is, it short-circuits) and the `Err` result gets passed all the way out of the composed function so the caller can deal with the specific failure.
 ## A More Capable Library

 We could continue adding features to our `Result` library until it becomes a complete solution.
-However, others have already created solutions to this problem so it makes more sense to reuse their work.
+However, others have worked on this problem so it makes more sense to reuse their libraries.
 The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns). `Returns` includes other features, but we will only focus on  `Result`.

 `Returns` provides elegant composition using *pipes* and the `bind` function: